 Permit Cond.
 Number Mitig.
-Number Conditions of Approval and/or Mitigation Measures and Responsible Land Use Department cortified professional is required for Responsible Party for Compliance Timing Verification of Compliance (name/date) 26 FIRE015 - FIRE HYDRANTS/FIRE VALVES Applicant shall incorporate Applicant Prior to A fire hydrant or fire valve is required.
-The hydrant or specification into design and enumerate or owner issuance fire valve shall be 18 inches above grade, 8 feet from as "Fire Dept. Notes" on plans. of flammable vegetation, no closer than 4 feet nor further grading than 12 feet from a roadway, and in a location where fire and/or apparatus using it will not block the roadway.
-The building hydrant serving any building shall be not less than 50 permit. feet and not more than 1000 feet by road from the Applicant shall schedule fire dept. Applicant Prior to building it is to serve.
-Minimum hydrant standards shall clearance inspection or owner final include a brass head and valve with at least one 2 1/2 building inch National Hose outlet supplied by a minimum 4 inch inspectio main and riser.
-More restrictive hydrant requirements n may be applied by the Reviewing Authority.
+Number Responsible Party for Compliance Timing Verification of Compliance (name/date) 26 FIRE 015 - FIRE HYDRANTS/FIRE VALVES A fire hydrant or fire valve is required.
+The hydrant or fire valve shall be 18 inches above grade, 8 feet from flammable vegetation, no closer than 4 feet nor further than 12 feet from a roadway, and in a location where fire apparatus using it will not block the roadway.
+The hydrant serving any building shall be not less than 50 feet and not more than 1000 feet by road from the building it is to serve.
+Minimum hydrant standards shall include a brass head and valve with at least one 2 1/2 inch National Hose outlet supplied by a minimum 4 inch main and riser.
+More restrictive hydrant requirements may be applied by the Reviewing Authority.
 Each hydrant/valve shall be identified with a reflectorized blue marker, with minimum dimensions of 3 inches, located on the driveway address sign, non-combustible post or fire hydrant riser.
 If used, the post shall be within 3 feet of the hydrant/valve, with the blue marker not less than 3 feet or greater than 5 feet above the ground, visible from the driveway.
-On paved roads or driveways, reflectorized blue markers shall be permitted to be installed in accordance with the State Fire Marshal's Guidelines for Fire Hydrant Markings Along State Highways and Freeways, May 1988.
-CDFFP-Coastal.
+On paved roads or driveways, reflectorized blue markers shall be permitted to be installed in accordance with the State Fire Marshal's Guidelines for Fire Hydrant Markings Along State Applicant shall incorporate specification into design and enumerate as "Fire Dept. Notes" on plans.
+Applicant or owner Prior to issuance of grading and/or building permit.
+Applicant shall schedule fire dept. clearance inspection Applicant or owner Prior to final building inspection ENVIRONMENTAL HEALTH 27 EHSP01 - WATER SUPPLY The California Uniform Retail Food Facilities Law (CURFFL) Article 8, Section 114095 requires that all food facilities have a adequate, protected, pressurized, potable supply of water.
+The water supply shall be from a water system approved by the health officer and or the state department.
+The water supply shall conform with all pertinent regulation set forth in the California Safe Drinking Water Act, Title 22.
+Contact the Environmental Health Division (EHD) for specific requirements regarding the appropriate water quantity issues Applicant or owner On- going